The City Reporter: Organization

 NYU graduate Jere Hester was The City's founding Editor-in-chief.
 Hester spent 12 years at the Craig Newmark Graduate School of Journalism and 15 years at the New York Daily News prior to his time at The City In September, 2021 it was announced that Hester was returning to Craig Newmark Graduate School of Journalism as the Director of Editorial Projects and Partnerships.
 In January, 2022, Richard Kim was announced as the next EIC.
 Kim previously worked as an Executive Editor at HuffPost and spent over a decade working at The Nation.
 He began his role at The City on February 1, 2022.
 The City's first publisher John Wotowicz was succeeded by Nic Dawes in January, 2022.
 Dawes has previously worked at the Human Rights Watch, Hindustan Times and Mail & Guardian.
+In late 2025, Dawes was succeeded by Carroll Bogert.

 Its deputy editors are former New York Daily News editorial board member Alyssa Katz and former NCBNewYork.com managing editor Hasani Gittens.
-The Citys executive director is Nic Dawes, former deputy executive director of Humans Rights Watch.
+The Citys executive director is Carroll Bogert, former president of The Marshall Project.
 Its current newsroom is staffed by journalists who've previously worked at DNAinfo, The Wall Street Journal, WNYC, NY1, ProPublica, Chicago Tribune, New York Daily News, The Investigative Fund, the New York Post, Politico, NBC News, Newsday, The Marshall Project and The Washington Post.
 The City occupies space on the fourth floor of a building in Koreatown, Manhattan.
 It currently shares its space with another news organization, Documented.